What it is, how it works, and how I got into it.

 If you made it all the way down here, and you’re still curious, go you!
 Keep learning and practicing with whatever resources and possibilities you have at hand.
-If you’d like to keep reading, here are a few more things I’ve loved, by writers I admire.
+If you’d like to keep reading, here are a couple more recommendations, by writers I admire.

-- Everything by John Saito, UX Writer at Dropbox
+- Everything by John Saito, former UX Writer and now Product Designer at Dropbox

 - Nicely Said: Writing for the Web with Style and Purpose by Nicole Fenton and Kate Kiefer Lee